 Recovering from Cocaine Addiction

 To recover successfully from cocaine addiction, an individual has to undergo 3 stages: detox, treatment, and aftercare.

 - Detox – cocaine is rapidly broken down in the body so it leaves the body in about 8 hours.
 This means that you don’t need to taper off its use.
 However, quitting cold turkey is not recommended because of the intense cravings that accompany withdrawal.
 These cravings, along with the withdrawal symptoms are a barrier to long-term recovery from cocaine addiction.

 It is advisable to get medical detox if you want to quit using cocaine safely and healthily.
 Medical detox ensures that your body safely gets rid of the cocaine and you remain calm and safe during the process.

 - Treatment – Detox helps you get sober but treatment will help you remain that way.
 Addiction treatment can be done on a residential or outpatient basis.
 The latter also includes partial hospitalization and intensive outpatient programs where the patient receives intensive treatment without staying overnight at the rehab facility.
 Treatment will involve individual, group, and family therapy along with cognitive behavioral therapy to help the individual build positive habits and make better, healthier choices.

 - Aftercare – Once a person is done with addiction treatment, we at Evolve Indy link them with support groups in the community.
 Participating in group meetings helps those in recovery to remain sober, form support systems, and to transition back into the community.

-If you or a loved one is struggling with cocaine addiction, reach out to Evolve Indy in Indiana.
+If you, or a loved one, are struggling with cocaine addiction, reach out to Evolve Indy in Indiana.
 We’ll be glad to help you rebuild your life free from addiction.